dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2666: Punishment provides closure and deterrence.
+### T2666: The death penalty deters crime and provides closure for victims' families.

 |Support|
 |---|